This 18 February 2012 video from the USA is called The Trump family kill an elephant, leopard and many more animals in sick African killing vacation.

 Donald Trump campaigns against wind farms

 Despite Donald Trump’s recent pronouncements on the world going bust and putting his plans to develop his golf resort on hold, he claims to have found £10million to fund anti-wind power campaigns to save Scotland from being ‘encircled’ by offshore wind turbines.
-Trump is hell-bent on destroying an industry is already attracting £billions of investment and creating skilled and well paid jobs across Scotland.
-And all because he claims they might spoil his view.’
+Trump is hell-bent on destroying an industry that is already attracting £billions of investment and creating skilled and well paid jobs across Scotland.
+And all because he claims they might spoil his view.

 Trophy-hunting Trump sons accused of animal cruelty: here.